pjones/mockapie/README.md

 When a request does not start with `/api/*` then the static file server will be used to serve files out of `www`.

+## WebSockets

+The server uses [socket.io](http://socket.io/) to push log messages to all connected sockets.

 ## Default Configuration

 The following values are currently hard coded: